 Over the last 20 years, we’ve learned six great lessons about crisis communications:

 The business model for most public relations firms is similar to that of law, accounting and architecture firms.
-The senior people bring the work in and push it down to less-experienced (and lower-paid) junior people.
-(By the way, that’s not the model you want when you’re facing a make-or-break crisis.)
+The senior people bring the work in and push it down to less-experienced (and lower-paid) junior people – which is not the model you want when you’re facing a make-or-break crisis.

 Certainly, there are exceptions to this.
 The largest PR firms in the country have dedicated crisis comm units dealing with a steady stream of crisis situations, continually honing their expertise.